Skip to content

 Interviewer-Melynda Seaton

-Melynda Seaton is an Assistant Professor of Art History at Texas A&M University at Commerce.
+Melynda Seaton is an Associate Professor of Art History at East Texas A&M University.
 Seaton’s research explores how contemporary artists engage with iconography and notions of the American West through the intersection of photography and film within a larger visual culture.
 Prior to her current faculty position, Seaton was Curator of Photography at History Colorado in Denver and the Director/Curator at the Great Plains Art Museum at the University of Nebraska in Lincoln.
-Recent publications include “An Interview with Black Ash Basket Makers Kelly Church and Renée Wasson Dillard” in Panorama: Journal of the Association of Historians of American Art and “Supernatural Cowboy Heroes” in the summer 2021 Western Special Issue of Popular Culture Review.
-She holds a Ph.D. in Art History from the University of Oklahoma with a specialization in Art of the American West, an MA in Art History from the University of North Texas, and a BA in Art from West Texas A&M University.